maniginam/maniginam.github.io/_posts/2021-04-21-everything's-better-with-cheddar.md

 “Oh....”, I thought and made a bee-line for that pile I’d seen earlier despite Keith’s protests for me to not go see him.

 Sure enough, that pile I’d failed to notice in detail was Cheddar.
 It wasn’t a pretty picture.
-His body was intact, but with some pretty gruesome lacerations around his abdomen.
-I touched him and shuddered when I felt that rigor mortis had already set in, knowing that this probably happened pretty early in the night.
+While his body was intact, it had some pretty gruesome lacerations around his abdomen, and it was pretty clear simply by the way he was lying on the ground that his spine was was broken and possibly even his neck.
+I touched his soft fur and shuddered when I felt that his body was already cold and stiff, realizing that this probably happened pretty early in the night.

 Before going inside, I pulled out my phone to study the ring footage.
 There he was at 11:35PM at the front door, just sitting there and then finally walked around the corner.
 Keith and I were packing up to go in at about that time.
 Then at exactly 2AM, some strange blonde dog makes his way up to the door bell sniffing around & panting.
 It’s not enough for a conviction, but it is some pretty incriminating evidence.